 We run to eat or drink!
 I’m sure you have heard or used this line many times before, but have you stopped to consider how your eating habits could be impacting your performance and ability to reach your running goals.
 It’s not to say that we should not enjoy mixing both eating and running.
 However, we should be mindful of what we are eating and how much.
 I know in the weeks that I have a few fewer drinks and bowls of ice cream, I feel better and perform more to my expectations.
 Plan ahead and prep your nutrition just like you plan your run training.

 (3) Impact Your Community

-It’s easy to get so focused on our own training plan and running goals, that we forget about all those that support us and the running community.
-Take time to welcome new runners into your group runs, volunteer for a park clean-up, volunteer at races, or just say thank you to those who support your crazy running habit and dreams!
+It’s easy to get so focused on our training plan and running goals that we forget about all those that support the running community and us.
+Take time to welcome new runners into your group runs, volunteer for a park clean-up, volunteer at races, or say thank you to those who support your crazy running habit and dreams!

 (4) Becoming a Smarter Runner

 Just like reading this article on Setting Proper Race Goals, invest in your running performance by taking time to educate yourself.
-Make it goal to read a new book, watch a inspirational documentary, or attend a running or fitness clinic/camp.
+Make it a goal to read a new book, watch an inspirational documentary, or attend a running or fitness clinic/camp.
 We will never become so experienced as runners that we can not learn something new.
-The sport is still evolving, technologies are changing, and our bodies are constantly change as well.
+The sport is still evolving, technologies are changing, and our bodies are constantly changing as well.